AutoNavi

 AutoNavi provides mapping data of China and Taiwan for Apple Maps, which was introduced with iOS 6.
 Previously this was the only method of viewing their map in English, and was only available when the Apple device was located within China.
 The app is available in English, traditional Chinese and simplified Chinese.

 AutoNavi previously provided mapping data to Google from 2006, although this has not been updated for some years.

 History

 The company was founded in 2002 by Jun Hou, Congwu Cheng and Jun Xiao "to develop digital map data for in-dash navigation systems in automobiles".

-In 2007 Amap launched their first in-house developed car navigation system.
+In 2007, Amap launched their first in-house developed car navigation system.

 In 2021, Amap was integrated into Alibaba's Lifestyle Services division, which also includes food delivery service Ele.me.

 In March 2023, Amap claimed 150 million average daily active users.

 On 21 January 2025 the company launched an English version of their app for Android, iOS and HarmonyOS.
 This is China's first English map for overseas users.
+In 2026, an investigation of the app's network traffic found that Amap regularly transmits user location data to servers in China.